tiocapim/DHawk-Labs/README.md

 [![Repo](https://img.shields.io/badge/repo-wpe--tme--language-blue)](https://github.com/[user]/wpe-tme-language)
 [![Paper](https://img.shields.io/badge/paper-ResearchGate-00CCBB)](https://researchgate.net/publication/[id])

-**What it does:** Provides text-native notation for encoding semantic relationships with explicit coupling strengths, hierarchical influences, and temporal ordering.
+**What it is:** A notation system (like mathematical notation) for encoding semantic relationships with explicit coupling strengths, hierarchical influences, and temporal ordering.

-**Why it matters:** LLMs reason implicitly.
-WPE/TME makes structure explicit and manipulable.
+**Why it matters:** Structure is implicit in most systems.
+WPE/TME makes it explicit and manipulable.

 ### Example